csc-training/summerschool/mpi/docs/01-mpi-intro.md

 ---
-title:  Introduction to Message Passing Interface (MPI)
+title:  Introduction to MPI
 event:  CSC Summer School in High-Performance Computing 2024
 lang:   en
 ---

-# Message passing interface
+# Message Passing Interface (MPI)

 - MPI is an application programming interface (API) for distributed parallel computing
 - MPI programs are portable and scalable
     - the same program can run on different types of computers, from laptops to supercomputers